Since 2018, the Hortense and Louis Rubin Community Health Fund has invested more than $2 million in health initiatives

-- Healthy Habits and Lifestyles: better nutrition, greater physical activity, more sleep, less stress.
+- Healthy Habits and Lifestyles: such as better nutrition, greater physical activity, tobacco cessation, more sleep, less stress.

 - Strengthening Health Equity for the most vulnerable communities, such as Black and Latino/x communities, urban and rural communities via sustainable and functioning food systems, greater access to quality health care that works for all, and secure access to essential community needs (housing, transportation, food, etc.)